History of Argentina: Macri administration (2015–2019)

 On 22 November 2015, Buenos Aires Mayor Mauricio Macri won the presidency via ballotage, succeeding Cristina Fernández de Kirchner as president.
 As leader of the Republican Proposal (PRO) party, he won the presidency with an alliance known as Cambiemos (Let's Change), also integrated by the Civic Coalition ARI and the Radical Civic Union.
 Overcoming the former Buenos Aires Province Governor Daniel Scioli of Front for Victory.
-Macri took over as president on the 10th of December of that same year.
+Macri took over as president on 10 December of that same year.
 His government changed direction from the previous era, moving back to neoliberal policies.

 He was one of the political leaders identified in the scandalous Panama Papers where he was identified as having several offshore companies for which other leaders have used to evade taxes, though to the day he has not suffered any convictions.

-Fernández administration (2019–present)
+Fernández administration (2019–2023)

-On 10 December 2019, the Centre-Left Alberto Fernández of the Justicialist Party was inaugurated President, after defeating the incumbent Mauricio Macri in the 2019 Argentine general election.
+On 10 December 2019, former Cabinet Chief Alberto Fernández of the Justicialist Party was inaugurated President, after defeating the incumbent Mauricio Macri in the 2019 Argentine general election.